Central District (Arak County): History

-After the 2006 National Census, Masumiyeh and Moshkabad Rural Districts were separated from the district in the formation of Masumiyeh District.
-Hajjiabad Rural District was created in the Central District, and Saruq Rural District was separated from it to form Saruq District.

-After the 2011 census, the cities of Karahrud and Senjan were merged with the city of Arak.
+In 2011, Masumiyeh and Moshkabad Rural Districts were separated from the district in the formation of Masumiyeh District, and the village of Karchan was converted to a city.
+Saruq Rural District was also separated from the district to form Saruq District and Hajjiabad Rural District was created in the Central District.
+The cities of Karahrud and Senjan were annexed by the city of Arak in 2013.

 Demographics

 Population

-At the time of the 2006 census, the Central District's population was 543,859 in 150,880 households.
+At the time of the 2006 National Census, the Central District's population was 543,859 in 150,880 households.
 The following census in 2011 counted 571,933 people in 174,305 households.
 The 2016 census measured the population of the district as 565,357 inhabitants in 179,582 households.